 Her anger began to subside and Nora found her hands shaking.
 “A man who makes me laugh, comforts me when…” Her thought was swallowed up in a sob.
 “A man who makes me feel…”

 She stopped, unwilling to further bare her soul, only to be rejected.
-Nora wiped a tear from her cheek, frustrated with herself for allowing him to see her cry.
+Nora wiped a tear from her cheek, furious with herself for allowing him to see her cry.
 She turned away from him again and took a deep breath, attempting to regain her composure.

 When she felt more confident, Nora spoke.
-“I’m sorry for my outburst.
-And for how I acted this evening.”
+“I’m sorry for my outburst, and for how I acted this evening.”
 She started to walk away.
 “It won’t happen again.”

 His gentle touch on her arm stopped her.
 “Nora, please, don’t go.”

 Her back was still toward him, but she made no move to leave.
 This would be his only chance.
 Speak now, or forever hold his peace.

 “My head is tellin’ me you’d be better off without me, Nora.
 But my heart…My heart’s tellin’ me…”